Scientists hope test-tube embryos can save near-extinct white rhino

 The northern white rhino is the world’s most endangered mammal, and its only two living members are a mother and daughter, living in Kenya’s Ol Pejeta Conservancy.

-Scientists did, however, managed to collect around 300 milliliters of semen from the last four bull rhinos, which they say is a large quantity, albeit too low-quality for insemination.
+Scientists did, however, manage to collect around 300 millilitres of semen from the last four bull rhinos, which they say is a large quantity, albeit too low-quality for insemination.

-Having used some of this to fertilize eggs in vitro from the closest relative - the southern white rhino - they hope to use the same techniques to create an embryo of a pure northern white rhino with eggs harvested from the two females.
+Having used some of this to fertilise eggs in vitro from the closest relative - the southern white rhino - they hope to use the same techniques to create an embryo of a pure northern white rhino with eggs harvested from the two females.
 This could then be implanted into a surrogate to gestate.

 “Within three years we hope to have the first (northern white) rhino calf born,” said Thomas Hildebrandt of Germany’s Leibniz Institute for Zoo and Wildlife Research, who co-led the work.
 The findings were published in the journal Nature Communications on Wednesday.